Credit cards Updated:

 How 0% balance transfer credit cards work

 Although you can transfer a balance to most credit cards, those that offer an introductory 0% interest period can save you the most money.
-These cards do still tend to charge a balance transfer fee when you move debt across, but don't charge interest on the transferred balance for a set introductory period.
+These cards do still tend to charge a balance transfer fee when you move debt across, but they don't charge interest on the transferred balance for a set introductory period.

 Make sure you pay at least the minimum payment each month on your credit card, otherwise the provider may decide to withdraw the introductory 0% offer and put you on a more expensive interest rate.